Iowa Car Insurance

 Whether you're driving through Iowa on I-80 or I-35, your drive is likely to be accompanied by rows of corn on all sides.
 Natives, however, know that Iowa is more than the food capital of the world.
 From the vibrant college town of Iowa City to the diversity of Des Moines (often voted one of the best US cities for business), the state is a leader in literature, biotechnology, and even insurance.
 Like any other state, it's vital to protect yourself and your vehicle with the proper auto insurance.
 You can get an Iowa car insurance quote online with GEICO anytime.

 Iowa has specific requirements for car insurance that must be in place on all vehicles to be legally driven in the state.
-The following coverages and limits are the minimum levels acceptable by the state of Iowa.
+These are the minimum levels of coverages and limits required by the state of Iowa:

 - Bodily Injury Liability Coverage: $20,000 minimum per person, $40,000 minimum per accident